AfricasVoices/Project-MAAP-Somalia/README.md

 - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
 The resulting data will be saved to a TracedData JSON file in `<data-root>/05 ICR/`

 ### 6 Create CODA files
-Creates uncoded CODA files to be coded by running the following command in the `run_scripts` directory:
+Creates uncoded CODA files to be coded by running the following command in the `scripts` directory:
 ```
 ./06_create_coda_files.sh <user> <data-root>
 ```